spotinst/help/src/docs/ocean/tutorials/manage-virtual-nd-groups-aks.md

 # Manage Virtual Node Groups (AKS)

 Virtual Node Groups (VNGs) provide a single layer of abstraction that enables you to manage different types of workloads on the same cluster.
 This topic describes how to create, view, edit, and delete virtual node groups in Ocean.
+See also [Default Virtual Node Group](https://docs.spot.io/ocean/features/vngs/?id=default-virtual-node-group)

 >**IMPORTANT:** Before starting, make sure you have an up-and-running Ocean cluster.